 - Campers and staff must use face coverings when indoors.

 - Campers may remove their face coverings during snack, lunch and/or water breaks as long as they remain physically distanced whether indoors or outdoors.

 - Campers may remove their face coverings when participating in outdoor activities where they can remain physically distanced from one another.

-We will continue to monitor OEC and CDC guidelines and adjust as needed.
-If the mask mandate is reissued, we will follow the appropriate guidelines.
+We will continue to monitor State of Connecticut Office of Early Childhood (OEC) and CDC guidelines and adjust as needed.

 What if our family plans change for the summer?
 Are there refunds if we need to cancel or change the number of sessions attending?